SEAT Leon ST review

 The SEAT Leon ST estate joins the Leon hatchback and Leon SC line-up for first time bringing practicality, sharp handling and style

 The SEAT Leon ST is one of five body styles the versatile model is now available in.
 Options include the three-door, five-door, hot hatch Cupra, four-wheel drive X-Perience and the load-lugging ST.

 The ST line-up mirrors the five-door’s, with S, SE and FR trim levels, and power coming from a selection of turbocharged petrol and diesel engines.
 These include an efficient 87g/km 1.6 TDI Ecomotive model, but many will go for the standard 1.6 TDI in SE specification.

 This is the first time that an estate version of the Leon has been offered, and SEAT has done a wonderful job of keeping the hatchback’s style in tact.
-It drives almost as well too, despite weighing 45kg more than the five-door and there’s even a hot Cupra version on the way designed to take on the Ford Focus ST Estate.
+It drives almost as well too, despite weighing 45kg more than the five-door and there’s even a hot Cupra version arriving soon designed to take on the Ford Focus ST Estate.